(First published May 14, 2013. Last updated November 21, 2020)

-Coaching the What
+Coaching the “What”

-Coaching the Who
+Coaching the “Who”

-The coach focuses their questions, observations, reflections and messages on drawing out the wisdom the client already has from their life experiences.
-The coach listens for and draws out client strengths, values, needs, wants, beliefs, fears, dreams, passions, and language patterns; basically anything to do with their mindset, thoughts or feelings.
+The coach focuses their questions, observations, reflections and comments on drawing forth wisdom the client already has from their life experiences.
+The coach listens for and evokes from the client their strengths, values, needs, wants, beliefs, fears, dreams, and/or passions.
+The coach listens for client ways of speaking and expressing themselves; basically anything to do with the client mindset, thoughts or feelings.

-The focus is on seeing the client as resourceful, and helping the client to place their problem in its proper context of simply being a barrier or obstacle to getting what they really want.
+The focus is on the client as resourceful, and helping the client to place their problem in its proper context; of simply being a barrier or obstacle to getting what they really want.
 The coach still has attention on What the client wants but focuses on Who the client is, which is at the core of why they perceive they have the problem in the first place (Who you are determines how you approach everyday situations).